-The SfTI Leadership team comprises of a Director and eight Leadership team members.
+The SfTI Leadership team comprises of a Director and nine Leadership team members.
 Each member has an area of expertise, or theme that they lead.

 Professor of Management at Victoria University Business School, and former Commissioner with the New Zealand Productivity Commission (2011-March 2020), Sally’s academic life began as a research chemist.

 An Emeritus Investigator with the MacDiarmid Institute for Advanced Materials and Nanotechnology, Sally is also a Principal Investigator with Te Pūnaha Matatini, which develops methods and tools for transforming complex data into knowledge.

 With research interests covering the commercialisation of scientific research, entrepreneurship and the growth of high-tech firms, innovation strategy and policy, Sally has led research grants covering projects on competitive advantage in New Zealand firms, and sustainability and firm-level productivity in our biotechnology and food and beverage sectors.

 Sally is also an Adjunct Professor in the College of Business and Economics at the Australian National University, a Fellow of the International Society for Professional Innovation Management, and a member of Global Women.

 Sally Davenport MNZM

 Bruce leads the Sensors, robotics and automation research theme, and oversees Capacity Development initiatives.

 With a long-term goal of designing intelligent robotic assistants that improve people’s quality of life, his primary research interests are human-robot interaction, robot programming systems, and their application in areas such as healthcare and agriculture.